Help get Gen Y into the Property Market

 This one is easy.
 The First Home owners grant (FHOG) is currently at a maximum of $10,000 for newly built houses.
 This means that if you buy a pre-established house you’re not going to get the most out of the FHOG so be smart with the choices you make.

 Now that we’ve helped you put together a plan, get the wheels in motion and get yourself into your first home.
-To make your goal realistic, achievable and measurable check out our House and Land packages so you can start visualising your first home.
+To make your goal realistic, achievable and measurable check out our wide range of finance options so you can start visualising your first home today.

 Posted by First Home Buyers Direct on 20 November 2017 | 0 comments

 Back To Blog Entries